Free tool · vetting

 A map built from inspections, not an address

 Every roadside inspection carries a location and a date. fleetfax plots them: bigger dots mean more inspections in a place, and the shading shows the carrier's real operating footprint over the window you choose.
-This one is built from 647 inspections across 337 counties.
+This one is built from 176 inspections across 37 counties, with the interstates the activity lines up along drawn in and recorded crashes on their own layer.
 Reading it.
 This is where the trucks were actually pulled in, which is hard to fake.
 Compare it to the address and lanes the carrier claims.
 One domiciled in a state but only ever seen far from it is worth a question.

 Safety vs peers

-fleetfax groups a carrier with others of similar fleet size, counts violations per inspection from the public record, and shows where it lands as a percentile.
+fleetfax groups a carrier with others carrying a similar amount of inspection activity, counts violations per inspection from the public record, and shows where it lands as a percentile.
 These are fleetfax peer estimates, not the official CSA scores FMCSA keeps private.
 Reading it.
 A high percentile means more violations than most similar carriers, not a pass or fail.
 The alert zone marks roughly where FMCSA steps in.
 The counts and the inspections behind each bar are all there.

 The fleet